Is this your first time here?

 Kalamazoo Institute of Arts

 Museums, Galleries and Archives ()

-The Kalamazoo Institute of Arts offers about a dozen rotating exhibitions from its permanent collection of nearly four thousand works of art.
+The Kalamazoo Institute of Arts offers about a dozen rotating exhibitions from its permanent collection of over four thousand works of art.
 The Institute also offers an art library, sculpture garden, public lectures, and hosts community events and educational programs in its auditorium.
 The Institute also maintains several programs for children and art classes for adults and young adults.